dxda6216/q10/README.md

 For cyanobacteria:<br/>
 https://colab.research.google.com/github/dxda6216/q10/blob/main/circadian_period_q10_for_cyano.ipynb<br/>

 Note: To use the Colab, you will need to login to your Google account.
+This programme is intended solely for calculating Q<sub>10</sub> values and plotting data.
+Data entered into this calculator is neither recorded nor stored anywhere other than your Google account (please see the code).

 <b><ins>Sample Description</ins></b>